-The Cinque Terre is a bit like a beauty pageant, with one village after another competing to have the most charming backstreets, the cutest pastel buildings and the most Instagrammable views.
-Just when you think you’ve found the most beautiful spot, another comes along and blows you away again.
+Italy’s Cinque Terre is a bit like a beauty pageant, with one village after another competing to have the most charming backstreets, the cutest pastel buildings and the most Instagrammable views.
+Just when you think you’ve found the most beautiful spot, another one comes along and blows you away again.
 But like real-life beauty queens, each of the five villages has its own different charms.
 Some are showy and others are a bit more subtle – like Corniglia.
-It might not have Monterosso’s beach or Riomaggiore’s perfect harbour, but it has its own understated beauty – which is why I chose it as the base for my Cinque Terre trip.
+It might not have Monterosso’s beach or Riomaggiore’s colourful harbour, but it has its own understated beauty – which is why I chose it as the base for my trip to the Cinque Terre.

-There’s no such thing as a quiet Cinque Terre village, but Corniglia is as close as you can get.
-Set in the middle of the five villages, it has managed to keep a more laid-back, local feel than the others by being the hardest to get to.
-The other villages have harbours and a boat service shuttling visitors from one to the next.
+There’s no such thing as a completely quiet Cinque Terre village, but Corniglia is as close as you can get.
+It’s set in the middle of the five villages, and has managed to keep a more laid-back, local feel than the others by being the hardest to get to.
+The other villages have harbours and a boat service which shuttles visitors from one to the next.
 But Corniglia is perched up on high with no sea access, so the only way you can get there is by train or on foot.
-And even if you do catch the train, you’ve still got to climb a flight of 380 stairs to reach the village from the train station (it’s either that or brave the shuttle bus queue – an even scarier prospect).
+And even if you do catch the train, you’ve still got to climb a flight of 380 stairs to reach the village centre from the train station (it’s either that or brave the shuttle bus queue – an even scarier prospect).

-In the other direction, there was a flat, easy coast path along the sea edge to Manarola and Riomaggiore.
-But it was damaged by landslides in 2011 and isn’t planned to reopen until 2018 at the earliest.
+In the other direction, there was a flat, easy coast path that ran along the water’s edge to Manarola and Riomaggiore.
+But it was damaged by landslides in 2011 and isn’t planned to reopen until 2021 at the earliest.
 So instead of a 45-minute stroll you have to work a lot harder and take the high path up through the hills.
-It took us almost three hours to make it to Manarola, starting with a steady 45-minute climb until Corniglia looked like a tiny model-sized village way below.
+It took us almost three hours to make it to Manarola, starting with a steady 45-minute climb until Corniglia looked like a tiny model-sized village way below us.
 The path runs high up through the Cinque Terre vineyards then way back down to sea level again, before climbing back up to the hills for another two hours to Riomaggiore.

-The Cinque Terre’s train network makes it so easy to get around that in a way it doesn’t matter too much where you’re staying as you can easily get from one village to another.
-But there was something really nice after a day of battling through crowds of people to come back to our own village where we had space to relax.
-Our apartment came with a roof terrace where we’d sit and watch the sunset over the coast each night and could almost feel like we had the Cinque Terre to ourselves – even if it was just for a few hours.
+The Cinque Terre’s train network makes it so easy to get around that it doesn’t matter too much where you’re staying as you can easily get from one village to another.
+But there was something really nice after a day of battling through crowds of people to come back to Corniglia where we had space to relax.
+Our apartment came with a roof terrace where we’d sit and watch the sunset over the coast each night.
+Sitting out there in the evening with a glass of prosecco we almost felt like we had the Cinque Terre to ourselves – even if it was just for a few hours.